-GPM J1839 has tight period derivative constraints \cite{hw25} ($\dot{P} \lesssim 3.6 \times 10^{-13} \text{ ss}^{-1}$) spanning the last $\sim 3$~decades set while the source was intermittently radio-loud.
-Owing to the mild constraints on this source's X-ray luminosity (see Fig.~\ref{fig: luminosity}), shallow failures triggering radio activity remain plausible provided the present-day field is comparatively weak ($\lesssim 10^{14}$~G) and that the bulk of the enhanced spindown occurred prior to the present observations when the magnetoelastic energy reservoir was more plentiful.
-Even weaker fields than this could be (borderline) sufficient to sustain radio activity following failures \cite{coop24}.
+GPM J1839 has tight timing constraints \citep{men25} ($\dot{P} \lesssim 3.6 \times 10^{-13} \text{ ss}^{-1}$), spanning the last $\sim 3$~decades, set while the source was intermittently radio-loud.
+Owing to the mild limits on this source's X-ray luminosity \citep{men25}, shallow failures triggering radio activity \citep{coop24} remain plausible provided the present-day field is comparatively weak ($\lesssim 10^{14}$~G) and that the bulk of the enhanced spindown occurred prior to the present epoch when the magnetoelastic energy reservoir was plentiful.